op3/boris/README.md

   --rema-name [REMA_NAME]
-                        name of the detector response matrix in matrix file (default: rema)
+                        name of the detector response matrix in matrix file (default: rema) --matrixfile-alt [MATRIXFILE_ALT]
-  --norm-hist [NORM_HIST]
-                        divide detector response matrix by this histogram (e. g., to correct for number of simulated particles) (optional) (default: None) --matrixfile-alt [MATRIXFILE_ALT]
                         Load an additional detector response matrix from this matrix file (same rema-name as main matrix).
 Boris